 - Quick lacing system

 Like all Keen shoes, the Targhee II are great for wide feet.
 The footbed is removable, making them an excellent choice if you need to use orthopedic insoles.
 The cut of these shoes is higher than many other hiking shoes making them an excellent choice for those needing a little extra ankle support.
 If you have ever loved a pair of Keen hiking boots, these are very similar but with a lower profile.
-The wider toe box is also nice for accommodating thick socks.
+They are fully waterproof thanks to their Keen.Dry waterproof technology, and the wider toe box is also nice for accommodating thick socks.
 Other features that make the shoes great for winter weather hiking is the thick leather uppers and a thick heel loop for getting the shoes on and off when wearing gloves.

 - Super robust